+5. Click the Status Policy tab to view the status policy definition for Availability, Health and Risk for that service.

+the Introduction to SL1 manual.

-- 5. Click the Status Policy tab to view the status policy definition for Availability, Health and Risk for that service. - 6.
-On the Status Policy tab for a device service, you can add annotations for the policies in the template.
+6. On the Status Policy tab for a device service, you can add annotations for the policies in the template.
 When a new user uses the template on another system, your annotations can help that user understand the purpose of this status policy.